2sbsbsb/CarND-Vehicle-Detection/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I actually started doing lesson examples and used lots of function presented in the class.
-There were false positives initially which I get rid of by tweaking parameters and applying thresholds.
+I created pipleline following these functions.
+There were lots of false positives initially which I get rid of by tweaking parameters mostly going through the lessons again and tweaking the parameters and applying thresholds.
 I could see that my final window is still flickering and i could have smoothen it up.